 Consultation outcomes for new rail and bus timetables

 During November 2015 TransLink undertook 9 community consultation sessions on the draft bus and rail timetable for the opening of the Moreton Bay Rail Link across the project corridor.
 The opportunity to provide feedback on the proposed Moreton Bay region network has now closed.
 TransLink thanks the community for their participation.
 The outcomes of the consultation were released in January 2016.

 For further information visit the TransLink project page.

-The Moreton Bay Rail project is nearing completion and targeting a mid-2016 opening, weather conditions permitting.
+The Moreton Bay Rail project is nearing completion as it progresses in the testing and commissioning phase.
 Stations are constructed and the finishing touches on landscaping, artwork and access roads are being carried out.
 Track and rail work has finished along the new 14km corridor from Lawton to Kippa-Ring.

 The testing and commissioning phase has commenced and the first test train travelled the line on Tuesday 16 March 2016.
-Test trains will continue to check signalling systems over the coming weeks between Kallangur and Kippa-Ring.
+Test trains will continue to check signalling systems on the new rail infrastructure.
 Drivers have commenced training on the new rail infrastructure to familiarise themselves prior to passenger services commencing.

 - Rail formation and track construction is complete